 “Goodness and mercy shall pursue me all the days of my life.”

 As we thank God for our blessings, at the top of the list we should thank Him for the mercy that withholds and the grace that bestows.
-The good news of the Gospel is that when Jesus Christ suffered on the cross for our sins, everything we deserved was laid upon Him that we might have peace with God.
-(Isaiah 53: 5, 6; 2 Corinthians 5:21)
+The good news of the gospel is that when He suffered on the cross for our sins, everything we deserved that we might have peace with God was laid upon Christ (Isaiah 53: 5, 6; 2 Corinthians 5:21).

 If you want to grasp the meaning of these two words observe when and why they turn up in the Bible.
 Try to understand what we deserved and why.
 That will grow your appreciation of the mercy of God.
 Then investigate all that is bestowed upon us by the grace of God.
 As you find these two beautiful words in the Bible you will understand why I have written that when you pray, at the top of your thanksgiving list, you should put “The mercy that withholds and the grace that bestows.”